 12 Solo Dates to Cure You of the Winter Blues:

 1. Sweatpants Night In

 I know I said that we’d be going out, but this one is a good way to ease yourself in to at least hanging out alone.
 It also may be too cold to venture out.
-Instead put on some comfy sweats (I like to order from SheIn because they’re adorable and cheap), then find a movie to watch.
+Instead put on some comfy sweats (try out the ones below), then find a movie to watch.
 If you want some ideas for movies, you can check out my list of 25 on Netflix (You should especially watch number 19!).
 The only thing you’re missing is your drink of choice!

 2. Art Museum Day